EagleChen/baidu_ting/README.md

 Download all the songs in an album from http://ting.baidu.com.
 Code in ruby.

 Prerequisite:
-1. install nokogiri
-gem install nokogiri
-2. change the base folder
+1. change the base folder
-change "BASE_FOLDER" to the folder where you want to download the album, e.g. "C:" or "/tmp/".
+change "BASE_FOLDER" to the folder where you want to download the album, e.g. "C:" or "/tmp/". default is the folder where source code resides.

 How to use:
 ruby baidu_ting.rb album_url